Howard Waldrop

-Howard Waldrop (died January 14, 2024) was an American science fiction author who worked primarily in short fiction.
+Howard Waldrop (September 15, 1946 – January 14, 2024) was an American science fiction author who worked primarily in short fiction.
 He received the World Fantasy Award for Life Achievement in 2021.

 Early life

 Born in Houston, Mississippi, Waldrop spent most of his life in Texas.
 He moved to Washington state for several years, but returned to Austin.

 As a child, he corresponded with A Game of Thrones author George R. R. Martin about their shared love of comic books.
 He was an avid fly fisherman.
 He was a member of the Turkey City Writer's Workshop, attended the Rio Hondo Writing Workshop, and taught at the Clarion Workshop.

 Career

 Waldrop was a frequent attendee of ArmadilloCon, the local science fiction convention held annually in Austin.
 He was the Toastmaster at the inaugural ArmadilloCon #1 (1979) and again at ArmadilloCon #29 (2007); he was Guest of Honor at ArmadilloCon #5 (1983).

 Waldrop was one of three writer Guests of Honor at the 1995 World Fantasy Convention held in Baltimore and at Readercon 15 held in Burlington, Massachusetts, in 2003.